koushikk7/AI-Projects-with-python/README.md

 AI/ML Projects with Python

-Worked on them along with @gultensez during my 7th semster at WUT
+Worked on them along with @gultensez during my 7th semster (Summer 2024) at WUT